danmasta/lo/README.md

 * `path`
 * `process`

-To use them in you own project, you can point your bundler to the `polyfill/qjs` directory for any of the supported node polyfills.
+To use them in you own project, you can point your bundler at the `polyfill/qjs` directory for any of the supported node polyfills.
 If you want to explicity import the qjs version of this library, you can do that too:
 ```js
 import lo from 'lo/qjs';
 ```